STJr/SRB2-Public/readme.txt

 Here it is!
-SRB2 Final Demo 1.1 (in development) source code!
+SRB2 v2.0 source code!

 Win32 with Visual C (6SP6+Processor Pack OR 7)